Alluxio/alluxio/cpp/README.md

 # Alluxio C++ API

 ### Introduction
  The C++ client is implemented through JNI to native Java client.
-The performance of calling c++ client is similar with using java client directly, even better in some situation that JVM performance is not high. because JNI calling type doesn't depend on JVM.
+Generally the performance of using java client directly is better than calling c++ client,
+ because JNI calling type needs to cross programming language barrier.

 ### Environment variables configuration
 - $JAVA_HOME must be set